 Hurricanes can cause damage to a lot of homes at once, so we want to provide protection for them.
 In order for us to insure more houses near the coast, we have a hurricane deductible.
 It works just like a normal deductible, but only applies if the damage is caused by a hurricane, and it’s usually a larger deductible, or a percentage of your dwelling coverage.

 These are typically for homes, but can also apply in other cases.
 If we need to add one, you’ll see it clearly where your coverages are listed in the app, and you can get more details in the policy itself.

 Yes.
-Most homeowners policies cover tree removal from your property as an additional coverage, but do have some restrictions (the tree is blocking your driveway, your door, etc).
+Most home insurance policies cover tree removal from your property as an additional coverage, but do have some restrictions (the tree is blocking your driveway, your door, etc).
 The coverage is subject to a limit for removal (usually $1,000).
-If the tree actually damages your property such as your roof or fence, the removing of the tree is required for the repairs, so this is actually covered under your dwelling coverage.
+If the tree actually damages your property such as your roof or fence, the removal of the tree is required for the repairs, so this is actually covered under your dwelling coverage.

 Yes, you can be reimbursed for your pet’s boarding and other expenses you otherwise would not have incurred as a result of a forced evacuation.
 Btw, if your hotel charges you a fee for pets, that’s covered too!